When muscles become knotted and tense or damaged, massage provides a healing treatment that can be gentle or strong, deep or shallow.

 Cupping is an alternative treatment method in which a local suction is created on the skin.
 The suction and negative pressure provided by cupping helps to relax/release muscles, boost blood flow, and calm the nervous system (which makes it an excellent treatment for high blood pressure).
 Our therapists use Cupping to relieve back and neck pains, stiff muscles, migraines, and rheumatism.

-QV Physiotherapy has two certified massage therapists, qualified in remedial, deep tissue, sports and relaxation massage.
-Both our therapists have worked in Australia and overseas and regularly engage in sports and movement related activities that motivate and complement their professional practice.
+QV Physiotherapy has two certified massage therapists, qualified in remedial, deep tissue, sports, pregnancy and relaxation massage.
+Both Mignon and Monique our therapists have worked in Australia and overseas and regularly engage in sports and movement related activities that motivate and complement their professional practice.